 At the doctoral level, regalia consists of a more elaborate gown with a five-inch velvet panel down the front and three velvet bars on each sleeve.
 The velvet trim on a doctoral gown indicates the degree and academic discipline of the graduate.
 Some schools choose a color other than black for their doctoral regalia.
 Harvard University’s doctoral robes, for instance, are the school’s trademark crimson color.

-Graduates of UNE’s Doctorate in Education (Ed.D.) program wear black gowns with light blue velvet, showing their connection to the field of education.
+Graduates of UNE’s Doctor of Education (Ed.D.) program wear black gowns with light blue velvet, showing their connection to the field of education.

 Doctoral regalia with navy blue or black velvet trim indicates that the wearer has earned a Doctorate of Philosophy (Ph.D.) degree.
 Other colors of trim indicate other academic disciplines.
 At University commencement, you may see regalia with lilac trim (Doctorate of Dental Medicine), Olive Green (Pharmacy Doctorate), or Kelly Green (Medical or Osteopathic Doctorate).